-In this table you will find many terms and abbreviations you might not be familiar with.
+In the table you may find unfamiliar terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions:

-Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level (AL/: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Maximum Contaminant Level (MCL) - The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL): The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG) - The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLGJ: The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.